DanielRis/terraform-provider-dome9/website/docs/r/user.html.markdown

 * `last_name` - (Required) user last name.
 * `is_sso_enabled` - (Required) user has enabled SSO sign-on.

+Note: There are two filed that can be updated in user, `is_owner` and `role_ids` that occur in two steps:
+* Create user.
+* Then update the desired field.

 ## Attributes Reference

 * `id` - user id.